Skytimbo/IDIS/replit.md

 ### Testing Framework
 Unit tests for the Context Store are implemented in tests/test_context_store.py, using Python's unittest framework.

-## Data Flow
+## Data Flow - Unified Cognitive Processing with V1 HITL Workflow
 1. Documents are added to a designated "watchfolder"
 2. The Watcher Service detects new files and moves them to a processing folder with unique timestamped filenames
-3. The Ingestion Agent processes documents from the processing folder, extracting text and metadata
+3. **UnifiedIngestionAgent** processes documents through complete LLM-powered pipeline:
+   - Text extraction from PDF, DOCX, TXT, and image files (via OCR)
+   - **CognitiveAgent** sends text to OpenAI GPT-4o API for structured data extraction
+   - V1.3 JSON schema output with comprehensive document metadata
+   - Storage of both raw text and structured JSON data in Context Store
+   - **V1 HITL Logic**: Documents with ambiguous categorization are flagged with `processing_status = 'pending_categorization'`
-4. Data is persisted in the Context Store with the processing folder path as the original_watchfolder_path
+4. Data is persisted with hybrid schema supporting legacy UI and modern JSON structure
-5. Various micro-agents process the documents and generate insights
-6. The Tagger Agent archives documents and removes them from the processing folder
+5. **Human-in-the-Loop Review**: Documents requiring manual review can be processed through the UI using `update_document_categorization()` method
-7. All operations are logged in the audit trail
+6. All operations are logged in the audit trail with comprehensive error handling
-8. Authorized users can retrieve processed information through the QuantaIQ Streamlit interface
+7. Authorized users can retrieve processed information through the QuantaIQ Streamlit interface with enhanced search capabilities

 ## External Dependencies
 The system has minimal external dependencies for the MVP: